“The Argentine claim to our Falkland Islands is unfounded and unwelcome”

-“We have a right to live in peace, in freedom and to determine our own future”
+”We have a right to live in peace, in freedom and to determine our own future”.
 “We have a right to live in peace, we have a right to our freedom and above all we have a right to determine our own future”, Falkland Islands elected lawmaker, MLA Ian Hansen told the United Nations decolonization committee or C24 on Wednesday, in New York.

 In his petition MLA Hansen offered the C24 a summary of the Falklands inclusive and multicultural society and its flourishing economy, underlining that his family has been living in the Falklands for 175 years.